Pylons/pyramid/docs/tutorials/wiki/installation.rst

 Making a Project
 ================

-Your next step is to create a project.  :mod:`pyramid` supplies a variety of templates to generate sample projects.
+Your next step is to create a project.  :app:`Pyramid` supplies a variety of templates to generate sample projects.
 For this tutorial, we will use the :term:`ZODB` -oriented template named ``pyramid_zodb``.